 The MPOC and GTC pricing methodologies are both presented in this document.
-This reflects the fact that the regulatory control under the current PQ Determination applies to the GTB as a whole (Maui and non-Maui), and we are required to demonstrate that our prices for GY2023 comply with the single revenue cap.
+This reflects the fact that the regulatory control under the current PQ Determination applies to the GTB as a whole (Maui and non-Maui), and we are required to demonstrate that our prices for GY2024 comply with the single revenue cap.

-1.5 Review of transmission pricing methodology during GY2023
+1.5 Review of transmission pricing methodology during GY2024

-Considering the challenges and opportunities facing the gas sector, Firstgas believes it is timely to review our pricing methodology.
-The Gas Transmission Services Default Price-Quality Path Determination 2022 represents a significant change in approach to setting Firstgas' allowable revenue, and we want to ensure that our pricing methodology remains as equitable and efficient as possible.
+Considering the challenges and opportunities facing the gas sector, Firstgas has embarked on a review of its pricing methodology to ensure that our pricing is as equitable and efficient as possible.
 We also want to ensure that our pricing can adapt to future scenarios, such as distributed gas production through the injection of renewable gases like biomethane and hydrogen.
-We anticipate that this review could lead to a new pricing methodology that will take effect from GY2024.
+We anticipate that this review could lead to a new pricing methodology that will take effect from GY2025.